 Provision is made in the protocol to identify when a status report is required (NEED_STATUS_REPORT) and when a status report is requested (see Type 1 SPDU Report Request, B1.6).

+Type 4 SPDU: Reserved for CCSDS Use

+An SPDU Type Identifier equal to ‘011’ shall identify a Type 4 SPDU with a data field containing from 0 to 15 octets which is assigned to the first generation of Lunar missions.

-Type 4 SPDU: 2st Generation: S band communication directives at Lunar
+Type 5 SPDU: 2st Generation: S band communication directives at Lunar

-An SPDU Type Identifier equal to ‘011’ shall identify a Type 4 SPDU with a data field containing from 0 to 15 octets containing 2st generation S or Ka band directives.
+An SPDU Type Identifier equal to ‘100’ shall identify a Type 5 SPDU with a data field containing from 0 to 15 octets containing 2st generation S band directives.

-Type 5 through 8 SPDUs: Reserved for CCSDS Use
+Type 6 through 8 SPDUs: Reserved for CCSDS Use